OctopusDeploy/blog/README.md

 Internal authors can create a branch for their work, external authors need to fork the repo.

-Posts are organized in year-month directories (i.e., 2020-01/), find or create the directory that is roughly when your post is going out and add your files there.
+Posts are organized in year-month directories (i.e., 2020-01/).
+Find or create the directory that is roughly when your post is going out and add your files there.

 If you'd like feedback on a work in progress, create a draft PR and tag @TeganAli with your request.